djsigmann/casual-pre-loader/README.md

+# Download the latest release [Here](https://github.com/cueki/casual-particle-pre-loader/releases/).

+Or if you want to run with python:

+`pip install -r requirements.txt`

+`python app.py`

 # Some Info:

 ## I don't even know where to begin.

 ### Simply put, <ins> any custom particle you want can now work in casual. </ins>